 This is HUGE for recruitment professionals because HR is often where that first contact happens.

 Think of your HR representatives as ambassadors of your company if you want to recruit and retain top tech workforce.

 Remember that first impressions are a double-edged sword – you’re making inferences during the interview, but so is the candidate.
-Make sure you come across as likeable and try to establish rapport early on.
+Make sure you come across as likable and try to establish rapport early on.

 If you still think that you’re 100% unbiased when interviewing developers in your recruitment process, think again.
-Ever heard the old adage “birds of feather flock together”?
+Ever heard the old adage “birds of the feather flock together”?

 The team of Harvard has worked out why we tend to choose people who remind us of… ourselves.
-In research published in the Proceedings of the National Academy of Sciences, team of Harvard University revealed that medial prefrontal cortex (MPFC) “is engaged both when we are introspective about ourselves and when we make inferences about the minds of others who have leanings perceived to be similar to our own”.
+In research published in the Proceedings of the National Academy of Sciences, the team of Harvard University revealed that medial prefrontal cortex (MPFC) “is engaged both when we are introspective about ourselves and when we make inferences about the minds of others who have leanings perceived to be similar to our own”.